justanr/StupidParse/README.md

 Kind of stupid name, eh?

 Tired of parsing things stupidly with long lists of `if`, `elif` and finally and `else`.
 Wish Python had a `switch` statement?
-Well, maybe not.
+Well, maybe not a switch statement.

 Welcome to `StupidParse`